stadlar/IST-FUT-FMTH/docs/ÍST TS 312_2022 Currency Exchange Rates.md

 A goal of the IOBWS version 3.0 charter, which was set forth by TN-FMÞ in the beginning, is the transition from SOAP to a REST-like API, which is defined by a recent iteration of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) [@OpenAPISpecification].
 Along with support for modern authentication and authorization standards, this addresses some of the perceived complexity in adapting IOBWS to various use cases, platforms, and programming languages that have come to the forefront after the release of the previous IOBWS versions.
 <!-- IntroductionEnd -->

 The ÍST {{spec_id}} is the successor to the {{previous_spec}} specification.
 It was not the aim of TN-FMÞ to substantially alter the functionality of the previous service, which only offered information on foreign exchange rates.
-It should be viewed as a standalone specification though part of the overall IOBWS version 3 update, where it most closely aligns with TS-313 and to a lesser degree TS-310.
+It should be viewed as a standalone specification though part of the overall IOBWS version 3 update, where it most closely aligns with ÍST TS 313 and to a lesser degree ÍST TS 310.
 Readers looking for more context can consult those documents. ÍST {{spec_id}} is not part of NextGenPSD2 framework nor is it in any way related to the PSD2 regulation.
 The drive to consolidate the IOBWS specifications may however result in many of the elements and types in ÍST {{spec_id}} having similarities to parts of the NextGenPSD2 framework.
 Attribution applies to these as required by the CC BY 4.0 license of the NextGenPSD2 OpenApi specification.

 # Scope